celadevra/Montreal-Protocol/README.md

 =================

 This is Montreal Protocol on Substances that Deplete the Ozone Layer, in its current form and original form and all revisions between.

+For the convenience of comparing differences between revisions, each sentence will be occupying a line, with empty line denoting paragraph separators.

+Markdown is used to signify headings and emphasis.